FUN FACTS

 He admires actors like John Cusack, who take on unexpected roles.

-He broke a rib and bone in his hand while doing all his own stunts in Dog Soldiers.
+He broke a rib and bone in his hand while doing all his own stunts in "Dog Soldiers".

 He once worked in a whiskey distillery, prevalent to his hometown, and loves whiskey, haggis and eggs benedict.

-His favourite film is Woody Allen's A Midsummer Night's Sex Comedy.
+One of his favourite films is Woody Allen's "A Midsummer Night's Sex Comedy".

 He narrated "A Highland Empire" (2007) on BBC2, a look at how Highlanders settling in the Canadian wilderness almost overtook the Hudson's Bay Company for trading dominance.